schism-dev/schism/docs/getting-started/grid-generation.md

 SCHISM’s superior stability means the model is very forgiving in mesh quality; skewness of triangles (defined as the ratio between the max. side and the equivalent radius) >15 can be used without problem (the skewness can be easily checked with xmgredit5: Evaluate $\rightarrow$ Acceptable skewness).
-However, for baroclinic applications, mesh quality may be important especially in critical regions.
+However, for baroclinic applications, mesh quality may be important in critical regions.
 Also note that quality quads are required; always use the pre-processing script `fix_bad_quads.f90` to split bad quads.
 (You can check quad quality in xmgredit5 $\rightarrow$ Edit $\rightarrow$ Edit over region $\rightarrow$ Quality check for quadrangles, and input 0.5 (which is the ratio between the min and max interior angles) for cutoff and ‘Accept’.
 All violating elements will be highlighted.)